 ACCOuNT is a group of doctors, researchers, community leaders, and patients who believe that all people should benefit equally from precision medicine, which can improve health and quality of life.
 The goal of ACCOuNT (African American Cardiovascular pharmacogenetics CONsorTium) is to reduce the current health disparities in precision medicine, and specifically among African Americans.
 We will do this by:

-- Searching for genetic variations in African Americans that may affect how a person responds to a medication.
+- Searching for genetic variations that may affect how a person responds to a medication.

-- Developing recommendations that doctors can use when prescribing medications to African American patients.
+- Developing recommendations that doctors can use when prescribing medications to patients.

 - Sharing information about precision medicine and pharmacogenomic research with patients and communities.